 Take it up a notch and have a go at plumbing courses to save even more.
 Find your local course on learndirect.

 7. Make a clothes shopping list

 If you know you’re a bit of a shopaholic, this is a really good tip to keep the habit under control.
 Make a list of all the clothing items you and your family need.
 Put it in your wallet and keep it there.
 Then, when you are out and do a bit of impromptu shopping, you know exactly what you should be looking for.
 This way you can say “no” to items you don’t need and stop spending money on stuff you’ve already got.

 8. Make as much as you can from your savings

 It’s always a good idea to put any spare money into a savings account.
 That way, you won’t be tempted to spend the leftover sitting in your current account.
 An easy-access savings account is never going to make you millions, but it’s necessary to have some money where you can access it at short notice (even though you’re unlikely to get more than 1% interest).
 Think about putting any money above your ’emergency buffer’ into a longer-term fixed savings account for better returns (around 5% in regular savers).

 9. Re-use your old clothes

-Make old jeans into draft excluders by cutting the legs off, stuffing them and then sewing up the ends.
-If you’re more adventurous try making your own snake draft excluder – see how here.
+Make old jeans into draught excluders by cutting the legs off, stuffing them and then sewing up the ends.
 You could re-use baby trousers by turning them into shorts for slightly older kids, or use odd socks for puppet making or stuffing to make dog toys.
-Tights are great for making cress heads, storing onions and bulbs, packing together to make abrasive cleaner for your sink or wrapping around ordinary coat hangers to make them padded ones.
+Tights are great for making cress heads, storing onions and bulbs, packing together to make abrasive cleaner for your sink or wrapping around ordinary coat hangers to pad them out.
 If there are any retro jewels, start a dressing-up box for your kids.
 This will keep them entertained for hours and it’s free.